On Friday, China said it would not be setting a target for economic development for this year.

-Bankruptcy of businesses will lead to a growth in earnings.
+The bankruptcy of businesses will lead to growth in earnings.

-The Communist Party has said a growth goal to reach as a way of signalling China is doing.
+The Communist Party has said a growth goal to reach as a way of signaling China is doing.

-Indeed, China has Been through tough financial periods prior to – the 1990s, for instance, saw enormous numbers of people laid off.
+Indeed, China has Been through challenging financial periods before – the 1990s, for instance, saw enormous numbers of people laid off.

 State-owned businesses dominated the economy at the time – that they provided jobs for the majority of the working population.

-As The market slowed down, they shed millions of employees – and unemployment rose quickly, by one percentage point every year according to the National Bureau of Economic Research.
+The market slowed down, they shed millions of employees – and unemployment rose quickly, by one percentage point every year, according to the National Bureau of Economic Research.